 Which nations participate?

-Thirteen countries participated in 2014, and there will be 20 countries taking part in the 2022 Invictus Games.
+Thirteen countries participated in 2014, and 20 countries competed in The Hague.

 South Korea is the most recent nation to join the Invictus Games Foundation and will appear in next year's competition.

 The full list of competing countries: